ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 ##### Create Delta Variable

-A delta variable will have the changes between concurrent updates that will be applied on the next update.
+A delta variable will track the changes between concurrent updates that will be applied on the next update.
 This variable will get updated when a player leaves or joins.

 ```lua
 local deltaPlayers = 0